dr46/scrSEIM/README.md

 ### *07_comp.R*

 It runs analysis to compare SCR peak analysis variables in experimental and control groups.
 It produces the *comp.csv* file saved in the *tbl* folder.

+### *08_rl.R*

+This file runs several regression analysis to study the relationship between significant peak analysis variables and the rest of variables.
+The analysis results are saved in the file *lms.txt* in the *tbl* folder.
+The variable *add* is created on the go to code smpartphone addiction risk considering [Kwon et al. (2013)](https://doi.org/10.1371/journal.pone.0083558) cut-off for men and women.

+### *09_sample.R*

+Sample descriptive statistics.

+### *10_narrative.R*

+This file runs analysis complementing narrative presentation of results in the paper.
+It produces two additional files saved in the *tbl* folder.
+The file *cor.csv* contains correlation matrix of SCR peak characteristics and smartphone use pattern variables.
+The file *or-pval.csv* contains the pairwise p-values for correlations in *cor.csv* matrix.

 ## **Table files**